-Figure 3.24: Differential cross section for elastic J/ψ production as a function of |t| within the IP-Sat (saturation), b-CGC and 1-Pomeron models at a fixed $W\gamma p=2.5\,\mathrm{TeV}$, which corresponds to the region that can be explored by FCC-eh, and for two different values of photon virtuality Q=0 (left plot) and $Q^2=10~\mathrm{GeV}^2$ (right plot).
-The thickness of points includes the uncertainties associated with the freedom to choose different values for the charm quark mass within the range $m_c=1.2-1.4~\mathrm{GeV}$.
+Figure 3.20: Differential cross section for elastic $J/\psi$ production as a function of |t| within the IP-Sat (saturation), b-CGC and 1-Pomeron models at a fixed $W\gamma p=2.5\,\mathrm{TeV}$ , which corresponds to the region that can be explored by FCC-eh, and for two different values of photon virtuality Q=0 (left plot) and $Q^2=10~\mathrm{GeV}^2$ (right plot).
+The thickness of points includes the uncertainties associated with the freedom to choose different values for the charm quark mass within the range $m_c=1.2-1.4~\mathrm{GeV}$ .

-We thus see that the precise measurement of the t-slope in the elastic production of vector mesons at the LHeC, and its variation with x and scales, provide a unique opportunity to explore the transition between the dilute and dense partonic regimes.
-As mentioned earlier, elastic diffractive production is one among several different measurements which can be performed to explore the 3D structure of the hadron.
-Another one is Deeply Virtual Compton Scattering which is a process sensitive to the spatial distribution of quarks inside the hadron.
+process sensitive to the spatial distribution of quarks inside the hadron.
 Previous preliminary analyses [1] indicate a huge potential of LHeC for the measurement of DVCS.
 Another example of a process that could be studied at the LHeC, is diffractive exclusive dijet production.
-It has been suggested [113] that this process is sensitive to the Wigner function, and that the transverse momentum and spatial distribution of partons can be extracted by measuring this process.
-The transverse momentum of jets would be sensitive to the transverse momentum of the participating partons, whereas the momentum transfer of the elastically scattered proton would give a handle on the impact parameter distribution of the partons in the target [114-116], thus giving a possibility to extract information about the Wigner distribution.
+It has been suggested [106] that this process is sensitive to the Wigner function, and that the transverse momentum and spatial distribution of partons can be extracted by measuring this process.
+The transverse momentum of jets would be sensitive to the transverse momentum of the participating partons, whereas the momentum transfer of the elastically scattered proton would give a handle on the impact parameter distribution of the partons in the target [107-109], thus giving a possibility to extract information about the Wigner distribution.

 So far we have referred to coherent diffraction, i.e. to a scenario in which the proton remains intact after the collision.
 There also exists incoherent diffraction, where the proton gets excited into some state with the quantum numbers of the proton and separated from the rest of the event by a large rapidity gap.
 In order to apply the dipole formalism to the incoherent case, see Sec.
 6.3.1 where the formulae applicable for both protons and nuclei are shown.
-Here one must consider a more involved structure of the proton (e.g. as composed by a fixed [117-120] or a growing number with 1/x of hot spots [121-123]).
+Here one must consider a more involved structure of the proton (e.g. as composed by a fixed [110-113] or a growing number with 1/x of hot spots [114-116]).
 As discussed in Sec.
 6.3.1, coherent diffraction is sensitive to the gluon distribution in transverse space, while incoherent diffraction is particularly sensitive to fluctuations of the gluon distribution.
-A prediction of the model with a growing number of hot spots, both in models where this increasing number is implemented by hand [121-123] and in those where it is dynamically generated [120] from a fixed number at larger x, is that the ratio of incoherent to coherent diffraction will decrease with W, and that this decrease is sensitive to the details of the distribution of hot spots, and thus, to the fluctuations of the gluon distribution in transverse space.
+A prediction of the model with a growing number of hot spots, both in models where this increasing number is implemented by hand [114-116] and in those where it is dynamically generated [113] from a fixed number at larger x, is that the ratio of incoherent to coherent diffraction will decrease with W, and that this decrease is sensitive to the details of the distribution of hot spots.
+Thus, to the fluctuations of the gluon distribution in transverse space.
 In order to check these ideas, both the experimental capability to separate coherent from incoherent diffraction and a large lever arm in W, as available at the LHeC, are required.